What Do Producer Do?

 Producer Job Outlook

-In 2016, there was an estimated number of 134,700 jobs in the United States for Producer.
+There were about 134,700 jobs for Producer in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Producer by 2026.
 There will be an estimated 14,100 positions for Producer per year.

 The states with the most job growth for Producer are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.